skynet-hub/skynet-hub/README.md

 I'm always open to collaboration, feedback, and learning from others.
 Check out my repositories to see what I’m working on, and feel free to reach out!

-- 📫 Reach me via GitHub or [add LinkedIn/email/portfolio link]
+- 📫 Reach me via GitHub or [https://www.linkedin.com/in/magobo-lesaomako/]

 ---